FairFlow by KyberSwap – Where LPs get back arbitrage value.

 Yes, they are different.
 The EG Sharing Program is funded by actual arbitrage opportunity (real cash flow), while traditional Liquidity Mining programs mainly rely on short-term token incentives provided by the project.

-Yes, the Liquidity Mining Program can be run alongside the EG Sharing Program.
+Yes, Liquidity Mining Program can be run alongside the EG Sharing Program.
 Our objective is to maximize value for Liquidity Providers (LPs).
 KyberSwap will continuously evaluate high-potential pools and, when feasible, launch supplementary Liquidity Mining campaigns.
 We may also engage with strategic partners to co-fund these initiatives and further enhance LP yields.

 7/ How does the KyberSwap Aggregator ensure the best rate for takers while Equilibrium Gain (EG) is absorbed?